Fremantle Stuff > people > Pietro Porcelli

 Pietro Giacomo Porcelli, 1872-1943, born Italy, was a sculptor who lived and worked in WA from 1898.
-Some of his work is in Fremantle, notably the monumental statue of CY O'Connor on Victoria Quay.
+Some of his work is in Fremantle, notably the monumental statue of C.Y.
+O'Connor on Victoria Quay.
 Other work here includes: the monument on Monument Hill; the original bust of Maitland Brown on top of the Explorers Monument on the Esplanade (signed PG Porcelli); funerary work in the Cemetery (one of which signed Peter Porcelli); and the North Fremantle war memorial.
 There is a charming statue of Porcelli at work in Kings Square, by Greg James, 1993.

 Pietro Giacomo Porcelli was born in Bisceglie, Bari, Italy.
 His family migrated to Australia and Pietro Porcelli studied at the New South Wales Academy of Art.
 He later returned to Naples to study sculpture and drawing with D’Orsi, the President of the Royal Academy.
 On completion of formal studies he came to Perth with his father Leonard, and lived in Henry Street, Fremantle.